whs/streaming/README.md

 ## Hosting stream

 1. Go to `http://yoururl/path/to/streaming/?master=1`.
-If required, log in with menome and retry the URL.
+If required, log in and retry the URL.
-2. You'll see 4 buttons on top right, Open file, Open YouTube, Open stream and Set Announce.
+2. You'll see 4 buttons on top right, Open file, Open YouTube and Set Announce.

 - Open file is to open video from arbitary URL.
 The video must be supported by client browsers' HTML5 video.
 MP4 usually works fine.
-- Open YouTube is to open YouTube video.
-This plugin is quite buggy at this time.
+- Open YouTube is to open YouTube video. **Known issue:** you cannot switch from YouTube back to file. ([videojs-youtube#347](https://github.com/eXon/videojs-youtube/issues/347))
-- Open stream is to use the code in the script tag.
-The default is to receive stream from http://stream.whs.in.th/live/anime.
-This must be changed in code, not in run-time.
 - Set Announce is to set chat's pinned message.

 ## Notes

 - No master authentication is performed.
 Do not attempt to use multiple masters.
-- If the master lags everyone loop.
-If a client lags, it skip.
+- If the master lags everyone will loop.
+If a client lags, it will skip.
-- If you pause the file player, clients will loop.
+- If master pause the file player, clients will pause and attempt to seek to the same frame.
-- If you seek the file player, clients seek.
+- If master seek the file player, clients will seek.
 - Client can click at the lag meter below the chat bar to seek to the current keyframe time.
 (Needs to wait until next keyframe arrived)

 ## Behind the scene